Pomax/socketless/docs/HOWTO.md

 }
 ```

-### Keeping functions off the network
+### Keeping functions/properties off the network

-Any instance function that you want to explicitly "lock off" can simply be marked as [private function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Classes/Private_class_fields):
+Any instance function that you want to explicitly "lock off" from client access can simply be marked as [private function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Classes/Private_class_fields):

 ```js
 class ServerClass {